 One of my boys requires a lot of time to transition from activity to activity.
-When he was a toddler, he would scream if we didn’t give enough time to transition.
+When he was a toddler, he would scream if we didn’t give him enough time to transition.
 He needed us to complete the full countdown routine each time we wanted to leave the park or his grandparent’s house, or even to come down for dinner!

 As an older elementary child, he still thrives on routine.
 If we deviate from a plan even a bit, he gets frustrated.

 I believe every child begins with the heart of a Traditionalist because young children do best when their lives are run by routines.
 That may not continue to need routines and rituals to guide their faith as they grow, but it’s a great place to begin.